VISIT OUR ART STORE ▶

 Paint the First Petal

-Now, I mix Indigo and Sepia to get a rich, dark color.
-I use that to paint the first petal.
-I like to keep things a little random here.
+Now, the artist mixes Indigo and Sepia to get a rich, dark color.
+The artist uses that to paint the first petal, keeping things a little random.

 • The belly of the brush to press the paint down onto the paper